Stereophonics: Other projects

 On 9 October 2007, a retrospective DVD was released in the United States, Rewind: The First 10 Years.
 The DVD is a double disc with a runtime of nearly four hours.
 Much of this footage was recorded around the time that the You Gotta Go There to Come Back album was being recorded.
 This is because a similar band history DVD was listed for release shortly after that album but was never released, due to the departure of Stuart Cable.
 This explains Jones' hairstyle (circa 2003/2004) in the interview footage and the appearance of Stuart and the rest of the band freely talking about their togetherness and solidarity as the original three members.
 The original footage was updated by adding further footage to the end, bringing it up to date with the band's fifth album.
 Stuart does not appear on any of the extra footage.
 Availability coincides with the US re-release of the Language.Sex.Violence.Other?
 DVD, and the worldwide digital debut of their latest studio album, Pull the Pin.

 In 2007, Jones released a solo album, titled Only the Names Have Been Changed, while recording the band's sixth studio album, Pull the Pin.
 The album contains ten tracks (all named after women) and features minimal instrumentation.
 The album also includes the song "Jayne", a previously unreleased Stereophonics track featured on the live album Live from Dakota and the Rewind DVD.

 Stereophonics also performed the original opening theme tune for the TV series Long Way Round.
-The song's lyrics were slightly altered for the follow-up series, Long Way Down and Long Way Up.
+The song's lyrics were slightly altered for the follow-up series, Long Way Down, Long Way Up, and Long Way Home.